NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 So, they have you come in and meet with them.
 They do what's called a proffer session where you basically first give all the information about yourself — your involvement, what you did, answer all their questions honestly — and then they start to talk about and ask questions about other targets that they're interested in getting information about.

 There are all sorts of ways to cooperate with the government depending on what the circumstances are.
-Of course, there's ramifications when you cooperate with the government.
+Of course, there are ramifications when you cooperate with the government.
 Other people could potentially find out that you cooperated, and you could be in danger.

-The government does do its best to make sure that people's identities are not revealed to anybody when they're cooperating, but sometimes it's unavoidable because they only possess the information that would get the other person, so the other person is obviously able to figure out that someone must have given that information and there's a limited amount of people who could have given the information.
+The government does its best to ensure that people's identities are not revealed to anybody when they're cooperating, but sometimes, it's unavoidable because they only possess the information that would get the other person.
+The other person is obviously able to figure out that someone must have given that information, and there are only a limited number of people who could have given the information.

 Is Cooperating In Your Best Interest?